stan-alam/philosophy/Greek/Epicurean/README.md

 A Few Days in Athens: The Friends of Epicurus Edition Paperback – January 21, 2015 by Frances Wright (Author), Hiram Crespo

+How to Be an Epicurean: The Ancient Art of Living Well Hardcover – September 24, 2019

+Epicureanism (Volume 7) (Ancient Philosophies) First Edition by Tim O'Keefe  (Author)

+Reclaiming Epicurus: Penguin Special Kindle Edition by Luke Slattery

 ```